emmyabba/awesome-webdevtools/README.md

 > Curated list of resources:  tools, videos, articles for web development

-*Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing. and this tweet by [Marko Denic](https://twitter.com/denicmarko/status/1277492413032992768)*
+*Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing and this tweet by [Marko Denic](https://twitter.com/denicmarko/status/1277492413032992768)*

 *Please read the [contribution guidelines](#guidelines) before contributing.*